Reflections, Bradford on Avon, Watercolour Tutorial by Paul Weaver

 Planning the composition with a tonal sketch is an essential part of my creative process.
 Working on cartridge paper with a 4B pencil, I made a focal point of the boats and figures by placing them on the bottom right third, with the pathway and figure leading the eye towards them.

 With the design and composition resolved, I lightly sketched the main elements onto the watercolour paper in 2B pencil.
-For the first wash, I began with the sky.
+For the first wash with watercolour paint, I began with the sky.
 Wetting the paper first, I started with a pale wash of Raw Sienna on the left, adding a touch of Permanent Rose followed by Cobalt Blue on the right.
 I continued down the sheet, across the river and tow path with the Raw Sienna, tinting the boat with Permanent Rose and adding a hint of this pink and the Cobalt Blue to the foreground river and figure, leaving any highlights as untouched paper.

 Once this initial wash was dry, I developed the distant trees and bushes with mixes of Cadmium Yellow, Raw Sienna and Cerulean Blue.
 Note how the trunk and branches on the right have been left as negative shapes.
 The trees on the left, nearer the sun, were kept soft and more yellow in colour, while those on the right feature more texture and are bluer and darker in tone.
 I dragged the brush on its side to create broken edges and ‘sky holes’.
 While all was still wet, I added darker shadows with Ultramarine and Burnt Sienna.
 A suggestion of brickwork on the stone wall on the right was added with Raw Umber.